awslabs/data-solutions-framework-on-aws/framework/API.md

 ### DataZoneGsrMskDataSource <a name="DataZoneGsrMskDataSource" id="@cdklabs/aws-data-solutions-framework.governance.DataZoneGsrMskDataSource"></a>

 A DataZone custom data source for MSK (Managed Streaming for Kafka) with integration for Glue Schema Registry.

+The construct creates assets with the MskTopicAssetType in DataZone based on schema definitions in a Glue Schema Registry.

 *Example*